meroxa/cli/docs/cmd/www/meroxa-apps-deploy.md

 ### Options

 ```
-      --env string                   environment (name or UUID) where application will be deployed to
   -h, --help                         help for deploy
       --path string                  Path to the app directory (default is local directory)
       --skip-collection-validation   Skips unique destination collection and looping validations